kristiehuang/kristiehuang.github.io/more-on-me.markdown

 ### Diversity, equity, and inclusion
 huge for me.
 Thank you to Rewriting the Code + NCWIT + Built By Girls + Tech Ladies for being THE reason why I'm in tech today.
 I literally would not be in tech if it wasn't for these online support systems.
 I give back my time frequently to younger girls breaking into tech + helping with college apps, because I know how absolutely essential it was for me.
-Actively working on being a better intersectional feminist and doing important work at she256.
+Actively working on being a better intersectional feminist and supporting important work at she256.

 ### The proof
 * [RTC + she256 Workshop #1: Intro to Blockchain & Industry Overview](https://twitter.com/she_256/status/1364439534906171393)